Automatic Interactive Evaluation for Large Language Models with State Aware Patient Simulator: Discussion

-The evaluation of the AIE framework through automated methods reveals a significant alignment with human judgments, indicating the robustness of using GPT-4 for assessing the interaction capabilities of doctor LLMs.
-Correlation coefficients between GPT-4's evaluation metrics and human assessment indicators are impressively consistent, remaining above 0.4, with the most predictive metrics even surpassing the 0.5 mark.
-This evidence suggests that GPT-4's assessments within the AIE framework can serve as an effective stand-in for human evaluations, providing a streamlined and efficient means to gauge the quality of doctor-patient diagnostic interactions.
-The metric demonstrating the highest congruence with human assessments is DISTINCT, which evaluates language fluency, highlighting the paramount importance of clear and effective communication in medical consultations.
-Following closely are the SPECIFIC metrics, aimed at evaluating the directness and clarity of responses, thereby emphasizing the critical need to address and reduce vagueness in doctor-patient interactions.
-These findings illustrate the utility of specifically designed metrics in capturing key aspects of interaction quality that resonate with human evaluators.
+Moreover, the evaluation of the AIE framework through automated methods reveals a significant alignment with human judgments, confirming the robustness of using GPT-4 for assessing the interaction capabilities of doctor LLMs~\cite{DBLP:journals/corr/abs-2303-08774}.
+Correlation coefficients between GPT-4's evaluation metrics and human assessment indicators are impressively consistent, indicating that automated assessments within the AIE framework can effectively stand in for human evaluations.
+This alignment highlights the effectiveness of our specifically designed metrics in capturing essential aspects of interaction quality that resonate with human evaluators.

-Though some automated metrics may show a lower direct correlation with human evaluations, they are indispensable for quantifying specific behaviors in multi-round consultations, thus enriching the overall evaluation strategy.
-By integrating these metrics, the AIE framework achieves a comprehensive assessment approach, blending automated efficiency with the depth of human insight.
-This balanced evaluation mechanism enhances our ability to refine doctor LLMs' capabilities in diagnostic interactions, fostering improvements in medical training and ultimately benefiting patient care.